mgithubmessier/mmessier/README.md

 ### Other TODOs

+- Figure out and fix the app flipping out when you visit a non-existant route like `/projectsasdasd`
 - We want a custom domain name that allows us to have APIs to be hit from it

   - Can we do something like `api.matthewmessier.com`?